apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 The create index statement creates a secondary index on one or more fields of a specified dataset.
 Supported index types include `btree` for totally ordered datatypes, `rtree` for spatial data, and `keyword` and `ngram` for textual (string) data.
-AsterixDB currently requires indexed fields to be part of the named type associated with a dataset.
-(Future plans include support for indexing of open fields as well.)
+Index could be created on arbitrary nested fields by providing valid path expression as an indexed field identifier.
+An index field is not required to be part of the datatype associated with a dataset if that datatype is declared as open, field type is provided along with it's type and `enforced` keyword is specified in the end of index definition.
+`Enforcing` an open field will introduce a load-time check, which will make sure that the actual type of an indexed field (if such field exists in the record) matches the specified field type.

 The following example creates a btree index called fbAuthorIdx on the author-id field of the FacebookMessages dataset.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the author-id field.

 ##### Example

-    create index fbAuthorIdx on FacebookMessages(author-id) type btree;
+    create index fbAuthorIdx on FacebookMessages(author-id) type btree enforced;

+The following example creates an open btree index called fbSendTimeIdx on the open send-time field of the FacebookMessages dataset having datetime type.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the send-time field.

+##### Example

+    create index fbSendTimeIdx on FacebookMessages(send-time:datetime) type btree;

+The following example creates a btree index called twUserScrNameIdx on the screen-name field, which is a nested field of the user field in the TweetMessages dataset.
+This index can be useful for accelerating exact-match queries, range search queries, and joins involving the screen-name field.

+##### Example

+    create index twUserScrNameIdx on TweetMessages(user.screen-name) type btree;

 The following example creates an rtree index called fbSenderLocIdx on the sender-location field of the FacebookMessages dataset.
 This index can be useful for accelerating queries that use the